alpiepho/pup-learning/README.md

 Headless is the ability to run a web page without showing on the screen.
 This mode can be used for automated testing.
 This works with both Chrome and Firefox.

-### Screenshots

-This feature allows capturing an image of the web page while the test is running.

 ### Local Test of index.html